 Watering Your Plants Efficiently

 Many people often saturate their plant with water, leaves and all.
-It is better to keep leaves dry, as being wet such can promote mould and disease.
-What is more important it getting water to the root system of your plants which is where plants need it.
+It is better to keep leaves dry, as being wet can promote mould and disease.
+What is more important is getting water to the root system of your plants which is where plants need it.

 Drip irrigation delivers water very efficiently.
 Rather than feeding water directly onto the plant, it is good to saturate the soil immediately surrounding it.
 This allows the water to seep in, get to the roots and promote their growth and helps to prevent mould and disease.